Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 The clinical picture of male appendicitis is as follows:

-• Dry mouth and white plaque in the language;
+• Dry mouth and presence white plaque on the tongue;

 • Pain in the lower right side, often near the testicle.

-According to statistics, adolescents and young men of 20 years old suffer from appendicitis.
-In men, perforation of the appendix is much more common than in women.
+According to statistics, teenagers and young men of 20 years old suffer from appendicitis.
+Perforation of the appendix is much more common in men than in women.

-The main role in the treatment is played by the diagnosis, which can be carried out by the following methods:
+The main role in treatment is played by diagnosis, which can be carried out using the following methods:

 1. Ultrasound of the abdominal organs - allows you to determine the presence of an inflammatory process or abscess of the appendix.

-2. Irrigoscopy is an x-ray examination of the colon, a contrast agent (barium sulfate) is introduced into the body, which reveals changes in the intestine, the presence of stones and stenosis in the appendix.
+2. Irrigoscopy is an X-ray examination of the colon; a contrast agent (barium sulfate) is injected into the body, which reveals changes in the intestines, the presence of stones and stenosis in the appendix.

-3. Holding laboratory tests(blood, urine) helps to establish inflammatory processes in the body.
+3. Carrying out laboratory tests(blood, urine) helps establish inflammatory processes in the body.

-4. A colonoscopy is a procedure that helps to rule out colon tumors.
+4. Colonoscopy is a procedure that helps rule out colon tumors.

-If acute appendicitis has been established in the anamnesis, the diagnosis of chronic appendicitis is simplified many times over.
-The diagnosis can be made by palpation.
-In chronic appendicitis, the skin on the right side of the groin appears loose.
+If there is a history of acute appendicitis, diagnosing chronic appendicitis is simplified many times.
+Diagnosis can be made by palpation.
+With chronic appendicitis, the skin on the right side of the groin appears flabby.

-Particular difficulties in diagnosing the disease occur in pregnant women.
+Particular difficulties in diagnosing the disease arise in pregnant women.
 Only an experienced surgeon can diagnose diseases and identify negative changes in the abdomen.

-A simple test is sufficient.
-If the patient is unable to lean forward right side or when bending over, he experiences a burning pain, which forces him to hold his right side with his hand - this no longer excludes appendicitis.
+A simple test is enough.
+If the patient has difficulty bending over right side or when bending over, he experiences burning pain, which forces him to hold his right side with his hand - this no longer excludes appendicitis.

-The second method for determining appendicitis when examining a patient is a cough.
+The second method of determining appendicitis when examining a patient is coughing.
 The doctor asks the patient to cough well while lying down, and then turn on his right side and laugh.
-The grimace of the patient will indicate the presence of the disease.
+The patient's grimace will indicate the presence of the disease.

-Self-diagnosis chronic inflammation appendix is ruled out because there are many diseases that are similar in symptoms to appendicitis.
-Delays in seeking help from specialists can cost the patient his life.
+Self-diagnosis chronic inflammation appendix is excluded, since there are many diseases that are similar in symptoms to appendicitis.
+Delaying seeking help from specialists can cost the patient his life.

 Differential diagnosis of the disease